maxtaco/tamejs/README.md

 History
 -------

-The Tame rewriting idea dates back to 2006.
-The author (Max Krohn) was a founder of [OkCupid](http://www.okcupid.com), which was until that time written in an entirely asynchronous-callback-based style with [OKWS](http://www.okws.org) in C++.
-This serving technology was extremely fast, and saved a lot of money on hardware purchases, but as the Web site's code grew, the code became increasingly unmanageable.
+The Tame rewriting idea come about at [OkCupid](http://www.okcupid.com) in 2006.
+Until that time, the website written in an entirely asynchronous-callback-based style with [OKWS](http://www.okws.org) in C++.
+This serving technology was extremely fast, and led to huge cost savings in hardware and hosting, but as the Web site's code grew, the code became increasingly unmanageable.
 Simple serial loops with network access, like the sequential DNS example above, required "stack-ripping" into multiple mutually recursive calls.
 As more employees began to work the code,